Ulmus americana

 Tree very tall, with single trunk with prominent roots flares; upper branches arch with branch tips often drooping

-Flowers tiny and reddish brown, in clusters
+Flowers tiny and reddish brown or yellow-green, in clusters

 Leaves simple, oval, with pointed tip, alternate; assymetrical leaf base; margins double-toothed; 2-3 forked veins per leaf